 Populations at Risk

 Military operations against the armed extremist group Boko Haram also continue in the north of the country.
-There have been widespread allegations of extrajudicial killings, especially following the recent circulation of a video showing two women and two children accused of links to Boko Haram being executed by Cameroonian soldiers.
+There have been widespread allegations of extrajudicial killings, especially following the circulation of a video showing two women and two children accused of links to Boko Haram being executed by Cameroonian soldiers.

 The targeting of individuals based upon their cultural identity and perceived political allegiances poses a direct threat to both Anglophone and Francophone civilians.
-Although the government created the Commission for Bilingualism and Multiculturalism during 2017, it has failed to address the root causes of the conflict and provide a political means for peacefully resolving it.
+Although the government created a Commission for Bilingualism and Multiculturalism during 2017, it has failed to address the root causes of the conflict and provide a political means for peacefully resolving it.

-Last updated: 16 July 2018
+Last updated: 15 September 2018

 The most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see R2P Monitor and Atrocity Alert on our Publications page.